awesomephant/blog/posts/monolith.md

 -------

-{%leadin%}THE MONOLITH’S LOCATION{%endleadin%} didn't stay secret for long.
+{%leadin%}The Monolith's location{%endleadin%} didn't stay secret for long.
 Less than a day after the *Times* published their story, a Reddit user named Bear__Fucker had found the monolith on Google Earth{% fn "Reddit/DOTTheMath (2020): *[Help me find this obelisk in remote Utah wilderness](https://www.reddit.com/r/geoguessr/comments/jzw628/help_me_find_this_obelisk_in_remote_utah/gdfapzw/)*" %}, using public data about the helicopter’s flight path and clues like the colour of rock, and the shape of the hills in the distance visible in the published photographs.

 After a few failed attempts at getting [the link](https://earth.google.com/web/search/38%c2%b020%2735.18%22N+109%c2%b039%2758.32%22W/@38.3431056,-109.6662,1318.27402438a,807.2294659d,35y,0h,45t,0r/data=CmIaOBIyGYiJYeLqK0NAIRcmUwWjalvAKh4zOMKwMjAnMzUuMTgiTiAxMDnCsDM5JzU4LjMyIlcYAiABIiYKJAkqQIIH6PA3QBEqQIIH6PA3wBlkqz2e96tKQCFhqz2e96tKwCgC) to load up on my laptop, I copied their coordinates and went looking for the place myself.
 The ten minutes I spent moving my cursor slowly across the endless Utah desert while eyeing the position display in the corner of the screen were strangely exhilerating; like a real-life treasure hunt with a supernatural undercurrent.